starkware-industries/code-quality/blocks_typ/damp_tests.typ

 #how
 \ Make your tests *DAMP*!
 (Descriptive and Meaningful Phrases).
-\ In the context of unit tests, this test would be easier to read and verify for correctness:
+\ Read the new test below and try to understand what it's doing and why it should pass:

 #good_code[```rust
 #[test]